openstax/napkin-notes/jp/beta-setup-demo.md

 8. Click "Add course"
 9. Set name = "AP Biology", choose the high school, and click "Save"
 10. Click "Edit course" -- point out the different tabs
-  * Bug: Selected school not showing up in dropdown
+  * Bug: Selected school not showing up in dropdown (maybe not sticking from course creation)
 11. Choose Jimbo as the teacher (for sake of speed)
   * Feature needed: remove teacher
 12. Go to "Course books" tab.